-Cont ract Standards, which include Policy 6.13. ipulated in DDA policy 6.13 (concerning day program provider qualifications), all providers shall the following qualifications: Demonstrate experience or knowledge in providing services to individuals with levelopmental disabilities; lave a history of working with community-based employers and/or other community entities; D Demonstrate a method for providing services/jobs based on individual choice and i nterest; D Demonstrate an understanding of and commitment to integration of individuals with ( levelopmental disabilities with people who are not disabled; E lave experience in working cooperatively with other organizations such as the Division ( of Vocational Rehabilitation (DVR), schools, and other community entities; S hall have the administrative capabilities necessary to safe guard public funds; hall maintain books, records, documents and other materials relevant to the provision of goods and services; hall provide for systematic accumulation, filing and retention of timely reports for lepartment and/or federal audits; S hall be 18 years of age or older and have experience or received training in the f following areas: o Positive Behavior Support o Health and Welfare hall have experience or training to provide training and support to clients in the I program area(s) identified in the client's Person-Centered Service Plan (PCSP).
+Contract Standards, which include Policy 6.13.

+As stipulated in DDA policy 6.13 (concerning day program provider qualifications), all providers shall meet the following qualifications:

+- Demonstrate experience or knowledge in providing services to individuals with developmental disabilities; - Have a history of working with community-based employers and/or other community entities; - Demonstrate a method for providing services/jobs based on individual choice and interest; - Demonstrate an understanding of and commitment to integration of individuals with developmental disabilities with people who are not disabled; - Have experience in working cooperatively with other organizations such as the Division of Vocational Rehabilitation (DVR), schools, and other community entities; - Shall have the administrative capabilities necessary to safe guard public funds; - Shall maintain books, records, documents and other materials relevant to the provision of goods and services;

+- Shall provide for systematic accumulation, filing and retention of timely reports for department and/or federal audits; - Shall be 18 years of age or older and have experience or received training in the following areas: - o Positive Behavior Support - o Health and Welfare - Shall have experience or training to provide training and support to clients in the program area(s) identified in the client's Person-Centered Service Plan (PCSP).